← Back to Blog

 • Specialty market -- prices negotiated directly between producers and buyers based on cup quality, traceability, and relationships.
 SCA scores are the currency of this market.

 The difference is dramatic.
 Commodity Colombian coffee might trade at $1.80-2.20/lb FOB.
 A specialty lot scoring 86+ SCA can command $4.00-8.00/lb or more.
-Exotic process lots (anaerobic naturals, extended fermentation) from known farms have sold above $15.00/lb in micro-lot quantities.
+Exotic process lots -- anaerobic naturals, extended fermentation with specific yeast strains -- from known farms have sold above $15.00/lb in micro-lot quantities.

 How SCA Scores Affect Price